Stand Out From The Crowd: Be A Specialist

 Am I ready to refer them?

 Not mind-bogglingly sophisticated, but then the objective is to make it easy.
-This all happens quickly and in the moment when I'm talking to the person about their need for an accountant.
-I might go away and to consider, but normally, I seize the moment so they don't go looking elsewhere.
+This all happens quickly and at the moment when I'm talking to the person about their need for an accountant.
+I might go away to consider, but normally, I seize the moment so they don't go looking elsewhere.

 A referral is more powerful when you can say emphatically when asked ''I know xxx who specialises in that'' and then tell a story that demonstrates their expertise.